Fort Myer in Arlington in Arlington County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: Exploration.
 In addition, it is included in the National Cemeteries series list.
 A significant historical month for this entry is March 1971.

 Location.
 38° 53.015′ N, 77° 3.947′ W. Marker is in Arlington, Virginia, in Arlington County.
 It is in Fort Myer.
-Marker is on Memorial Drive near Jefferson Davis Highway.
+It is on Memorial Drive near Jefferson Davis Highway.
 Touch for map.
 Marker is in this post office area: Fort Myer VA 22211, United States of America.
 Touch for directions.

-Photographed By J. Makali Bruton, September 2, 2015
+Photographed by J. Makali Bruton, September 2, 2015

 5. Richard Evelyn Byrd Marker, reverse side